beyond-fu/pytorch-quantization-demo/README.md

       - clear grad of optimizer
       - calling `forward` function of model
       - get loss and backpropogation
-      - update weights of model using optimizer, momentum and calculated grad of last step
+      - update weights of model using optimizer, momentum and calculated grad of previous step
   - test
     - switch to eval mode
     - create loss function